All Work

 What a similar engagement looks like

 10 to 14 weeks to deploy InnoRate (or an InnoRate-shaped product) for a new domain.
 We need the domain's section taxonomy, reference examples of the reports you want to produce, access to any domain-specific data sources, and subject-matter-expert review time.
-You get the deployed platform, the headless API, the section prompts tuned for your vertical, and the evidence ledger schema.
+You get the deployed platform, the API, the section logic tuned for your vertical, and the evidence ledger.

 For internal champions